Introduction

 • You don’t need SQL-style queries.
 For simple key -> value dictionary search, stable data structures are faster and easier to work with.

 • You need speed over flexibility.
-Structures like Vec provide O(1) index-based access, and BTreeMap gives sorted access with logarithmic complexity — both are faster than SQLite for many common tasks.
+Structures like Vec provide fast access to an array of elements, and BTreeMap gives sorted element access with logarithmic complexity.

 When to Use the File System